couchbaselabs/sdk-rfcs/rfc/0003-indexmanagement.md

 In the first specificity, it makes sense to offer two alternatives: either this is considered an error (as N1QL does) or the creation should be purely and simply ignored.
 This choice can be made through a first `boolean` parameter, `ignoreIfExist`.
 If it is `false`, then a SDK-related exception, `IndexAlreadyExistsException`, should be raised for SDKs that rely on exceptions.

 The second specificity can be triggered by another `boolean` parameter, `defer`.
-If set to true, the N1QL query will use the "with defer" syntax and the index will simply be "pending".
+If set to true, the N1QL query will use the "with defer" syntax and the index will simply be "pending" (prior to 4.5) or "deferred" (at and after 4.5, see [MB-14679](https://issues.couchbase.com/browse/MB-14679)).

 Signatures: